EpsilonDown/Pantheon-of-Regions/ReadMe.md

-# Pantheon_of_Regions
+# Pantheon of Regions

-A mod for the game Hollow Knight.
-Pantheon of Regions.
+Adds new bosses rush to Hollow Knight, Pantheon of Regions.